alenic/realGA/README.md

-  options.setGenesNumber(2);      // Number of genes in a chromosome options.setPopulationSize(50);  // Number of chromosomes in the population options.setBounds(LB, UB);      // LB and UB are mandatory options.setVerbose(true);       // If Verbose is true, manny prints will appear options.setFitnessFunction(myFitnessFunction, NULL);
+  options.setGenesNumber(2);      // Number of genes in a chromosome options.setPopulationSize(50);  // Number of chromosomes in the population options.setBounds(LB, UB);      // LB and UB are mandatory options.setVerbose(true);       // If Verbose is true, many prints will appear options.setFitnessFunction(myFitnessFunction, NULL);
   // Define RealGen(Population size, number of genes in a chromosome, LB, UB) RealGen ga(options);